DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ![Build Settings](Images/ios_build_search_path.png "Build Settings")

 #### <a name="InfoPlistSetup"></a> Info.plist Setup
 Kindly add the below configuration setup to allow iOS to bypass the HTTPS checking for Xendity URL.
 In addition, please setup Privacy – Camera Usage Description and Privacy – Photo Library Usage Description.
-Please note that the contents of these Privacy can be anything.
+Please note that the contents of these Privacy Description can be anything.
 Finally, the key for `apiurl` must be replaced and will be provided by Xendity.
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>